synestize/synestizer/HOWTO_develop.md

 This should build a live-updating development version of the app for you to view in the browser.

 Now, go to [http://localhost:8080/](http://localhost:8080/), and synestizer should be ready to go!
+And if you go to [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/) you will find an interactive debugging system installed too.

 ### Notes on public websites and HTTPS